codeinprogres/Software_Dev_2026/README.md

 The Knotweed Detection Drone is an aerial system designed to identify Japanese Knotweed using vibration-based analysis.
 The goal of this project is to create a more efficient and scalable way to detect invasive plant species by combining drone flight, mechanical sensing, and real-time GPS tracking into one system.
+This system is also intended to be used as an invasive species tracker for property, specifically to aid the visually impaired in keeping their houses safe as Knotweed can grow at a rapid pace in extremely large quantities.
 Features
 Flight Capability
 The foundation of the project is a quad-propeller drone capable of stable, controlled flight.
 Each